Nexysweb/DevelopmentConsultingFramework/workflow.md

 A transition moves from one state to another and executes actions in the background.

-## Permissions

-permissions are assigned to states, so that only users with the right permission can access a particular state.

 ## Actions

 Every transaction has a set of actions that are associated to it.
 There can be different types of actions, described below

-### Entity CRUD

 ### API Request